 10. Marc Lamont Hill

 Next: This contributor was fired after accusing Donald Trump’s campaign manager of battery.

 11. Michelle Fields

 In 2014, Michelle Fields became a contributor for Fox News, appearing as a guest on shows like Fox & Friends, Hannity, The O’Reilly Factor, and Cashin’ In.
 She also became a political reporter at Breitbart the following year.
 In March 2016, she accused Donald Trump’s campaign manager, Corey Lewandowski, of aggressively grabbing her while she was trying to ask a question.

 She subsequently filed a police report against Lewandowski, alleging simple battery.
 Fields subsequently resigned from Breitbart, saying that the company had not “stood by me during the events of the past week.”
-Editor-at-Large Ben Shapiro also resigned for the same reason.
+Editor-at-Large Ben Shapiro also resigned.